colinmeinke/havana-router/README.md

 A simple router for routed response handlers.

-Havana router subscribes to the `route.find` event published by a routed response hanlder.
+Havana router subscribes to the `route.find` event published by a routed response handler.
 When it receives a `route.find` event it will iterate through the array of routes it was instantiated with, attempting to match on the `url` and `method`.
 If it matches a route Havana router will publish a